 “Through BARCC, I learned that I am not alone and never will be again.
 I learned to speak for that 10-year-old boy inside me.”

 Meredith* is a single mom living paycheck to paycheck.
 After being assaulted in her apartment, she needed to move.
-Her case manager at BARCC helped her find a safe place for she and her daughter to live.
+Her case manager at BARCC helped her find a safe place for her and her daughter to live.
 She also received financial assistance to help with the move, allowing her to focus on her healing and safety, not how she was going to pay for it.

 Emily spoke with a BARCC legal advocate for help with next steps after being assaulted on her campus.